-There are a few iconic films that have transcended cinema and impacted culture at large.
-Akira Kurosawa’s Rashomon is one of those iconic films.
+There are a few iconic films that have transcended cinema and impacted culture at large and Akira Kurosawa’s Rashomon is certainly one.
 Kurosawa’s exploration of truth and its expression in the film led to a term that would be used both in and outside of cinema — the Rashomon Effect.
 The Rashomon Effect is used in a range of subjects from storytelling to psychology to law.
 So what is the Rashomon Effect?
-In this article, we’ll be taking a look at the origins of the effect, what it means, and its influence on both film and culture.
+In this article, we’ll be taking a look at its origins, what it means, and its influence on both film and culture.

 What is the Rashomon effect?